IBM-Cloud/openwhisk-darkvisionapp/DEPLOY_MANUALLY.md

   ```
   > Note: On some systems this command needs to be run with `sudo`.

-1. After a while, your image will be available in Docker Hub, ready for OpenWhisk.
+1. After a while, your image will be available in Docker Hub, ready for Cloud Functions.

-## Deploy OpenWhisk Actions
+## Deploy Cloud Functions Actions

 1. Change to the **root directory of the checkout**.